 I personally prefer Manly beach because it's more laid back, and the ferry ride gives you some spectacular view of Sydney, including the Prime Ministers Kiribili residence on the north shore.

-An important tip - keep your belongings safe if you go for a swim, or you might be catching your flight in only your bathers! over 7 years ago
+An important tip - keep your belongings safe if you go for a swim, or you might be catching your flight in only your bathers! almost 8 years ago

 If you have transport available (hire a car for a day from the airport), then I would strongly suggest you make the very scenic trip up to Palm Beach - home of the stars, the very northern most beach in Sydney.
 Palm Beach has 2 sides - one sheltered in the Pittwater inlet and the other facing the ocean.
 You can watch the seaplanes taking off and landing on Pittwater (or if you have the time and money, take a flight over Sydney) and catch some sun with the rich and famous set.
-It is a stunning place to visit, you won't regret it! over 7 years ago
+It is a stunning place to visit, you won't regret it! almost 8 years ago

 Yes, Palm Beach for sure, and walk up to Barrenjoey Lighthouse for a spectacular 360 view!

-And in Manly, follow the beach to the right, all the way down to Shelly Beach (great snorkeling spot), and stroll up to the lookout on the headland for a great view of the northern beaches. over 7 years ago
+And in Manly, follow the beach to the right, all the way down to Shelly Beach (great snorkeling spot), and stroll up to the lookout on the headland for a great view of the northern beaches. almost 8 years ago

 Bondi Beach is overrated.